1. Academic Validation

 Abstract

 Several previously identified inhibitors of angiogenesis have been epoxide-containing fungus-derived metabolites.
 We therefore hypothesized that novel epoxide-containing low molecular weight compounds structurally resembling known antiangiogenic agents may also exhibit antiangiogenic activity.
 Cytochalasin E was found to be a potent and selective inhibitor of bovine capillary endothelial (BCE) cell proliferation.
-Cytochalasin E differed from other cytochalasins by the presence of an epoxide.
+Cytochalasin E differed from Other cytochalasins by the presence of an epoxide.
 The epoxide was required for activity, because acid-catalyzed hydrolysis of the epoxide abrogated the specificity and potency of cytochalasin E. Phalloidin staining indicated that disruption of actin stress fibers by cytochalasin E occurred only at relatively high concentrations.
 Lower concentrations of cytochalasin E preferentially inhibited BCE cell proliferation without disrupting actin stress fibers.
 In vivo, cytochalasin E inhibited angiogenesis induced by basic Fibroblast Growth Factor by 40% to 50% in the mouse cornea assay and inhibited the growth of Lewis lung tumors by approximately 72%.
-Cytochalasin E is a potent antiangiogenic agent that may hold promise for the treatment of Cancer and other types of pathologic angiogenesis.
+Cytochalasin E is a potent antiangiogenic agent that may hold promise for the treatment of Cancer and Other types of pathologic angiogenesis.

 Figures